-The BTTC has a five-year perspective plan that is in line with its goal and vision for the years 2019-20 to 2023-20.
-It includes many focal points like Quality, Industry Linkages, ICT Skills, Cultural Kaleidoscope, social endeavours, and training and seminars for teachers in schools and colleges.
-It also includes certificate programmes, the creation of online courses on any LMS, FDPs, and webinars.
+The BTTC's five-year perspective plan aligns with its objectives and vision for the 2019-20-2020-23 period.
+Quality, Industry Links, ICT Skills, Cultural Kaleidoscope, social endeavors, and training and seminars for educators in schools and colleges are only a few of its many key themes.
+In addition, it covers webinars, FDPs, online courses on any LMS, and certificate programs.

-The faculty takes part through a number of academic entities, including the Board of Studies, which is made up of elected members, the Student Council, numerous clubs, sports committees, etc.
+The faculty participates through a variety of academic organizations, such as the Student Council, the Board of Studies, which consists of elected members, various clubs, sports committees, etc.